-"Universal Symbol" means the image, established by the Department and made available to licensees indicating the package contains marijuana and must be printed at least one-fourth inch in size and not bigger than onehalf inch in size.
+"Universal Symbol" means the image, established by the Department and made available to licensees indicating the package contains marijuana and must be printed one-half inch in size by one-half inch in size in color.

 310:681-1-5.
 Criminal History Screening